Moldova attack: Two dead as man opens fire inside Chisinau airport

 It has been heavily exposed to the war in neighbouring Ukraine and faces tensions with its pro-Moscow breakaway region of Transnistria, where some 1,500 Russian soldiers are stationed.

-President Sandu issued a statement offering condolences to the families of those killed, calling it "a sad day for all of us".
+President Sandu issued a statement on Friday offering condolences to the families of those killed, calling it "a sad day for all of us".

 She said state security forces were on high alert across the country.